Nazmun99/RFM-Segmentation-of-Superstore-Sales-Data/README.md

 # Overview
 This project is an analytical project for Superstore Sales Data whereas the project involves the segmentation of customers based on Recency, Frequency and Monetary(RFM) metrics.
 The analysis aims to understand customer behavior and analyze them accordingly.
 # Files
-_- 'SuperstoreSales-Data.csv':_ The raw sales data file.
+_'-SuperstoreSales-Data.csv-':_ The raw sales data file.